Top tutors from Georgetown and other respected universities serving DC, MD and VA. 98% satisfaction rate

 Customized private in-home and online tutoring

-Varsity Tutors offers German tutoring by highly credentialed tutors in Washington DC.
-We'll help you learn German through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience German tutoring by highly credentialed tutors in Washington DC.
+Top tutors will help you learn German through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Washington DC German Tutors

-The highly-credentialed tutors in Washington DC are uniquely qualified to help you learn German.
+These highly-credentialed German tutors in Washington DC are uniquely qualified to help you.
 They have attended institutions including MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and many other top programs.

 Denison University - German, History